reiryuki/One-UI-Core-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module only, not for One UI blobs.

 ## Descriptions
-- System core framework library of One UI ROM ported from Samsung Galaxy S10 (beyond1q) as a dependency of any Samsung Magisk Module
+- System core framework library of One UI ROM ported from Samsung Galaxy S10 (beyond1q) as a dependency of any One UI/Samsung Magisk Module

 ## For Samsung App Porter
 - You can declare this line bellow in your app AndroidManifest.xml after `<application />` if you want to load classes from this One UI Core: